If you’ve used an Android device for some time, you must have encountered the “Server Error No Connection Retry” error.

 Problems with the Google Play Stop are quite common and always a pain.
 Being unable to access new apps or update old ones can be discouraging.

-With these solutions, you will be able to fix this problem and use the Google Play Store app.
+These fixes will resolve this problem and allow you to use the Google Play Store app again.

 We hope this solved the “Server Error No Connection” error.
 If you fixed the problem with any other solution, please share it in the comment section.